jeksman/smart-contract-ui-builder/README.md

 - Install and log in to MetaMask
   - smart-contract-ui-builder has only been tested using Chrome
 - Select an Ethereum network of your choice
-  - For easier testing/development, use `npm run ganache`
+  - For easier testing/development, use `npm run ganache` and connect to "Localhost 8545"
 - `npm run start`

 ### Disclaimer